 - Can juggle

 Challenge your students to go around the room, asking classmates some questions.
 When they have a match, they are allowed to tick off that square.
-Click here or on the image to check it out.

 Click here to start creating your own back to school bingo activity with BookWidgets.

 Social media and smartphones are going to be omnipresent during this school year.
 This fun classroom activity for the first day of school is a nice reminder of that fact.
 Let’s get crafty and create an art-phone like the one in the image.
 Create an Instagram wall, a chat session and a social profile.

 For more details, take a look at this Pinterest pin.

 It’s kind of the same as the creative Instagram activity above this one, but still a little bit different.

 Students have to decorate their paper ball with drawings of themselves.
 Check out what I mean by clicking on this Pinterest link.
 The result is beautiful!

 First day of school activities for high school students

 14. Get on that chair